munnep/terraform_up_and_running/chapter2/README.md

 Don’t Repeat Yourself (DRY) principle
 every piece of knowledge must have a single, unambiguous, authoritative representation within a system

-In the exercise created simple webserver with Auto Scaling group and listeners.
-Made one change in the code because the resource changed.
+In the exercise created simple webserver with Auto Scaling group and listener.
+See the code in the directory ```exercises/```

+Made one change in the code because the resource changed on how to call it.

 This is what we build
 ![](media/2022-02-09-15-15-28.png)